GGbb2046/Assignments/Assignment02/Assignment02.md

 ## Part03

 Update the README.md file found in the root of your ST?? repo to use markdown.
-Inside this file, you must include your First and Last name, Major, and something about you (like an about me page)
+Inside this file, you must include your First and Last name, Major, something about you (like an about me page), and a picture.